peterkolski/ofxCMake/README.md

 So do not just copy it into the `of/addons/` folder and expect it to work.

 ## Installation
-1. Find your openframeworks addon folder (e.g. `~/of/addons`)
+1. Clone the git files in your openframeworks addon folder
-2. Clone the git files

    ```bash
 	$ cd of/addons
 	$ git clone https://github.com/BildPeter/ofxCMake.git
 	```
-2.1. **Alternative:** Extract in `of/addons` and rename into `ofxCMake`
+ **Alternative:** Extract in `of/addons` and rename into `ofxCMake`
-3. In the file `ofxCMake/project/CMakeLists.txt` change the path of your OF folder.
+2. In the file `ofxCMake/project/CMakeLists.txt` change the path of your OF folder.

 ## Usage

 ### Preperation
-1. Copy the file `ofxCMake/project/CMakeLists.txt` into the folder of your openframeworks project
+- Copy the file `ofxCMake/project/CMakeLists.txt` into the folder of your openframeworks project

-2. In the `CMakeLists.txt` change name of your application `APP_NAME`
+In this `CMakeLists.txt`:

-3. If you have more source files than the standard `main.cpp`, `ofApp.cpp` – be sure to include them in the section "Source Files" of the
+- If you have more source files than the standard `main.cpp`, `ofApp.cpp` – be sure to include them in the section "Source Files"
+- *Optional:* Change name of your application `APP_NAME`

-### Command Line
+### Command Line Compilation
 - Create a new directory in your project folder – e.g.: `mkdir build`
 - Go into that folder
 - type `cmake ..`